-Canyonlands National Park is divided by the Colorado and Green Rivers into three distinct sections: The Island in the Sky, the Needles, and the Maze.
+Canyonlands National Park is divided by the Colorado and Green Rivers into three distinct sections: The Island in the Sky, the Needles, and The Maze.

 The Island in the Sky District is the most popular area of the park, sitting atop a massive 1,500-foot tall mesa.
 It’s an easy drive from Moab and has the most accessible locations for hiking.
 The Needles District is located in the southeastern part of the park and is well-known for its sporadic outcroppings of rock spires.
 Needles is about a 2-hour drive from Island in the Sky, so it is worth your time to set aside at least a day for each district (or more if you can!).
-The Maze District is the remotest and most rugged of the three districts in Canyonlands National Park.
+The Maze District is the remotest and most rugged of the three communities in Canyonlands National Park.
 This southwestern section only sees about 3% of Canyonland’s overall visitors!

 1. Shafer Canyon Overlook

 While the overlook provides another expansive view of the stretches of Shafer Canyon, the focal point is Shafer Trail road.
 The dirt track winds its way through the valley and turns into narrow switchbacks for 4×4 vehicles to climb the steep canyon walls.
-It’s quite a neat sight to see an ant-sized vehicle coming into view as it cautiously makes itsr way up Shafer Road.
+It’s quite a neat sight to see an ant-sized vehicle coming into view as it cautiously makes its way up Shafer Road.

 2. Green River Overlook

 Be sure to check out this stunning view after hiking Aztec Butte!
 This overlook is a breathtaking view that goes on for hundreds of miles.
 You can see some bright slivers of the Green River flashing throughout the canyon.
 The best time to shoot the Green River would be in the late afternoon or close to sunset when the late sun illuminates the canyon’s west-facing walls.
-Many photographers believe reflected light is what truly enhances the Colorado Plateau and makes the soft reds of the canyons pop with color.
+Many photographers believe reflected light truly enhances the Colorado Plateau and makes the soft reds of the canyons pop with color.